ESTA MA Music – Percussion

 Course fees

-Students who already hold an ESTA PG Cert and are joining the 2nd year of the MA.
+Students who already hold an ESTA PG Cert and are joining the 2nd year of the MA pay the difference between their course original PG Cert fee and the current MA fee

 *Fees include full board and accommodation at the ESTA Summer School.